Stevie Wonder: Religion and politics

-Wonder was introduced to Transcendental Meditation through his marriage to Syreeta Wright.
-Consistent with that spiritual vision, Wonder became vegetarian, and later a vegan, singing about it in October 2015 on The Late Late Show with James Corden during the show's "Carpool Karaoke" segment.
+Wonder has been a longtime Baptist affiliated with black churches.
+He was introduced to Transcendental Meditation through his marriage to Syreeta Wright.
+Consistent with that belief system, Wonder became vegetarian, and later a vegan, singing about it in October 2015 on The Late Late Show with James Corden during the show's "Carpool Karaoke" segment.

 Wonder joined Twitter on April 4, 2018, and his first tweet was a five-minute video honoring Martin Luther King Jr. Dozens of famous personalities were rounded up in the video, which was titled "The Dream Still Lives".
 Each person involved shared their dream, calling back to King's popular speech in 1963.
 Wonder's first tweet took the Internet by storm, and he also encouraged viewers to share their own videos about their dreams with the hashtag #DreamStillLives.

-Wonder has been a longtime Baptist affiliated with black churches.

-On August 31, 2018, Wonder performed at the funeral of Aretha Franklin at Detroit's Greater Grace Temple.
-He closed the ceremony with a rendition of the Lord's Prayer and his song "As".
+On August 21, 2024, Wonder performed "Higher Ground" at the 2024 Democratic National Convention, endorsing Vice President Kamala Harris in the 2024 United States presidential election.
+Wonder also briefly spoke at the convention, saying: "This is a moment to tell your children where you were and what you did.
+When we stand between history's pain and tomorrow's promises, we must choose courage over complacency."

+Ghanaian citizenship

+On May 13, 2024, Wonder's 74th birthday, Ghana's President Nana Akufo-Addo conferred Ghanaian citizenship on him.
+Wonder took the Oath of Allegiance and received his Certificate of Citizenship at Jubilee House in Accra.